-On most AIX systems, the disk mounts automatically when you insert it into the disk drive.
-If the disk does not mount automatically, then follow these steps to mount it:
+On most HP-UX systems, the disk mounts automatically when you insert it into the disk drive.
+If the disk does not mount automatically, then follow these steps to mount

-1. Switch user to root:
+Switch user to root:

+'''

-\$ sudo - root
+$ sudo - root

+'''

-2. If necessary, enter a command similar to following to unmount the currently mounted disc, then remove it from the drive:
+2. If necessary, enter the following command to unmount the currently mounted disc, then remove it from the drive: